 Government has published guidance which can be read here.

-- promoting and strengthening the Prompt Payment Code website.
+- promoting and strengthening the Code website

 Yes, if it trades in the UK or with UK suppliers.
 To make a commitment to the Code your company must be headquartered or have an employee base in the UK.

 Please contact the administrators of the Prompt Payment Code who will give advice.